terraform-aws-modules/terraform-aws-eks/docs/faq.md

 ## Why are nodes not being registered?

+### Networking

-This is usually caused by a networking or endpoint configuration issue.
+Often caused by a networking or endpoint configuration issue.

-At least one of the public or private endpoints must be enabled in order for access to the cluster to work.
+At least one of the cluster public or private endpoints must be enabled in order for access to the cluster to work.

-Your nodes need to be able to contact the EKS endpoint.
+Your nodes need to be able to contact the EKS cluster endpoint.
 By default the module only creates a public endpoint.
 You should also enable the private endpoint by setting `cluster_endpoint_private_access = true` on this module.

 If you have the private endpoint enabled ensure that you also have VPC DNS enabled.
 Set `enable_dns_hostnames = true` on your `aws_vpc` resource or the `terraform-aws-module/vpc/aws` community module.